blinkist/timezone-teleporter/README.md

 ### Oceanize

-`Oceanize` gives you random coordinates somewhere on the ocean in the same UTC timezone.
+Gives you random coordinates somewhere on the ocean in the same UTC timezone.

 ```ruby
 Oceans.oceanize(-34.92771472817, 138.477082746287)
 # => [-34.92771808058, 138.477041423321]
 ```

-NOTE: If Oceans can't find a timezone, `oceanize` returns the origin coordinates.
+NOTE: If the timezone service can't find the timezone `oceanize` will return the origin coordinates.

 ## Development

 After checking out the repo, run bin/setup to install dependencies.
 Then, run rake spec to run the tests.
 You can also run bin/console for an interactive prompt that will allow you to experiment.

+NOTE: make sure the environment variables `GEONAMES_USERNAME` and `GOOGLE_API_KEY` are set.

 To release a new version, update the version number in version.rb, and then run bundle exec rake release, which will create a git tag for the version, push git commits and tags, and push the .gem file to rubygems.org.